-Graziella Palumbo Perry, born and raised in Italy, came to the USA in 1977.
-She is the mom and step mom of 6 grown children and 4 grandchildren.
-She has taught Italian classes for over 10 years; travels extensively within North America, Italy and other European countries.
-She also volunteers at music competitions for young people and enjoys her 4 dogs.
+Graziella Palumbo Perry, born and raised in Italy, came to the US in 1977.
+She has taught Italian classes for over 10 years and has traveled extensively within North America, Italy, and other European countries.
+She is the mom and step mom of six grown children and four grandchildren, enjoys her four dogs, and also volunteers at music competitions for young people.

 Joan Robinson's popular 'Packing Light & Right' class always packs 'em in.
 She teaches from experience, personally testing the best ways to look sharp and feel light on her feet from here to Europe and back again — all while living out of a single carry-on bag!
 Take Joan's class and you'll come away a believer.
 She has also designed travel clothing, guided tours in Italy, and lived for a while in France.
 When her bag is unpacked, Joan helps handle Human Resources for Rick Steves…and cooks up a mean Shrimp Creole.

-Steve Smith is best known as Rick Steves' France tour guide in several episodes of Travels in Europe on public television, and as the co-author of Rick's France and Paris guidebooks.
+Steve Smith is best known as Rick's France tour guide in several episodes of Rick Steves' Europe on public television, and as the co-author of Rick's France and Paris guidebooks.
 His love for the farmhouse he and his wife renovated in Burgundy — where he lived for several years — is rivaled only by his passion for Volkswagen Westphalia campers.
-Steve spends his summers leading tours and researching guidebooks for Rick Steves' Europe Through the Back Door.
-When he's in the US, Steve heads up Rick's Tour Operations department, sending thousands of happy travelers to Europe each year.
+Steve spends his summers researching guidebooks for Rick Steves' Europe.
+When he's in the US, Steve manages Tour Planning and Guide Services, helping send tens of thousands of happy travelers to Europe each year.

-A childhood of experiencing the Pacific Northwest from the back of a station wagon, admiring walls dripping with exotic looking pictures (which turned out to be places like the Roman Forum and Venice), and hearing tales of belly dancers and dirt-floor huts was all it took to ignite Robyn's passion for worldwide adventures.
-After trips through Europe, Peru, Southern Africa and Thailand, there's one thing Robyn has learned: the best travel experiences are the ones you never plan for.
-Between journeys, Robyn manages several tour programs, researches the Great Britain guidebook and leads tours in Europe.
+A childhood of experiencing the Pacific Northwest from the back of a station wagon, admiring walls dripping with exotic-looking pictures (which turned out to be places like the Roman Forum and Venice), and hearing tales of belly dancers and dirt-floor huts was all it took to ignite Robyn's passion for worldwide adventures.
+After trips through Europe, Peru, southern Africa, and Thailand, there's one thing Robyn has learned: The best travel experiences are the ones you never plan for.
+Between journeys, Robyn manages several tour programs, helps research Rick's guidebooks, and leads tours in Europe.

 Gretchen Strauch didn't ease into travel — her first overseas trip was a year long, spent studying philosophy in St. Andrews, Scotland and taking in as much of Europe as she could.
 It wasn't enough — a few years later she moved to southern Germany, where she stayed for three years.
-So far, she's traveled to 22 European countries, mostly on her own, by train, bus, and boat.
-She now works as a Rick Steves guidebook editor and travels to Europe each year, updating guidebooks, helping out on tours, and doing her part for the European gelato industry.
+So far, she's traveled to 24 European countries, mostly on her own.
+She's now the online-content editor at Rick Steves and travels to Europe each year, updating guidebooks, helping out on tours, and doing her part for the European gelato industry.

-Tara Swenson, one of Rick's Germany, Austria & Switzerland tour guides, also has an interesting "day job" as assistant manager of Rick Steves' Tour Department.
-During her Senior year at the University of Wisconsin, her Sociology Professor (also head of the Semester Abroad program) prompted her to travel overseas after Tara’s response was “Why would I leave Wisconsin?”
-Her travel life since has been shaped by years of living in Bavaria, a love for speeding on the Autobahn, a brush with the IRA, being photographed with large portions of Black Forest cake, a great empathy for first-time travelers, and meeting her husband in Germany.
+Tara Swenson, one of Rick's Germany, Austria & Switzerland tour guides, also has an interesting "day job" as the Guide Services Specialist for Rick Steves Tours.
+During her senior year at the University of Wisconsin, her sociology professor (also head of the semester abroad program) prompted her to travel overseas after Tara’s response was “Why would I leave Wisconsin?”
+Her travel life since has been shaped by years of living in Bavaria, a love for speeding on the autobahn, a brush with the IRA, being photographed with large portions of Black Forest cake, a great empathy for first-time travelers, and meeting her husband in Germany.
 In spite of all this, when not talking tours or traveling, Tara's world actually revolves around her two young daughters and shaping their path in future travels and schnitzel.